resurfemg-org/ReSurfEMG-dashboard/README.md

 ## Getting started

-This dashboard requires that you have an environment with certain dependencies including dash.
+1) This dashboard requires that you have an environment with certain dependencies including dash.
 We recommend that you do the following:

-    Install all Python packages required, using conda and the `environment.yml` file.
    * For Windows users:
+     ``` sh

-     `python -m venv .venv_dashboard`
+     python -m venv .venv_dashboard
-     `.venv_dashboard\Scripts\active`
+     .venv_dashboard\Scripts\active
-     `pip install resurfemg_dashboard`
+     pip install resurfemg_dashboard
+     ```

    * For Linux/OSx users:
+     ``` sh

-     `python3 -m venv .venv_dashboard`
+     python3 -m venv .venv_dashboard
-     `source .venv_dashboard/bin/active`
+     source .venv_dashboard/bin/active
-     `python3 -m pip install resurfemg_dashboard`
+     python3 -m pip install resurfemg_dashboard
+     ```

-Once you have entered an environment with the necessary packages, run the resurfemg_dashboard module with Python and a url for the dashboard should appear in your terminal (open the url).
+2) Once you have entered an environment with the necessary packages, run the resurfemg_dashboard module with Python and a url for the dashboard should appear in your terminal (open the url).
+    ``` sh
-    `python -m resurfemg_dashboard`
+    python -m resurfemg_dashboard
+    ```
     (For Linux/OSc use: `python3`)

 ## Building executable file